 Kayak Paddles Under 100 - A Guide to assist you purchasing the paddle.

 After reviewing the best kayak paddles under 100, we hope we have helped you in making the decision about which paddle you want to buy.
 As described earlier, every paddle mentioned has its own pros and cons and by now you might have made a decision, but there are a few factors we advise you to keep into account before making the final decision.
-A paddle has quite a few parts and size, weight, and shape of each part affect its productivity or efficacy in one way or another way.
+A paddle has quite a few parts and the size, weight, and shape of each part affect its productivity or efficacy in one way or another way.
 We are going to break it up for you to decide.

 Kayak Paddle Size - What paddle size do I need?

-If you’re pro, you may already know how paddle size affects kayaking, but for beginners here is what you need to know about paddle size.
+If you’re a pro, you may already know how paddle size affects kayaking, but for beginners here is what you need to know about paddle size.

 Now try the same with a slightly shorter size, if you’re unable to wrap up the entire hand, but your fingertips can be bent then this is the right paddle for you.